2007 Calbayog spree killings

+On June 2, 2007, a mass stabbing and bludgeoning attack took place in the Gadgaran neighborhood of Calbayog, Samar, Philippines.
+Ten people were killed and seventeen were injured before the perpetrator, 39-year-old Danilo Guades, surrendered to authorities.

 Murders

-Guades began his rampage at the home of his cousin Emily Guades Ponce.
-Entering her house at about 2 a.m., he attacked her husband Benjamin with a 22-inch long bolo knife, hitting him in the left shoulder, before turning against her sleeping children, killing her son Eric with a blow to the head and injuring her other son Benjie and her daughter Marylin with hits to the head and arms.
+The first murders took place at the home of his cousin Emily Guades Ponce.
+Entering her house at about 2 a.m., Danilo Guades attacked her husband Benjamin with a 22-inch long bolo knife, hitting him in the left shoulder.
+He then attacked the couple's sleeping children, killing her son Eric with a blow to the head and injuring her other son Benjie and her daughter Marylin with hits to the head and arms.
 Emily Guades Ponce, though also suffering head injuries, managed to jump out of a window and escape.

-Subsequently, Guades attacked the Jadulco family, who was living nearby, killing pregnant Gemma Jadulco and five of her children and leaving two others injured, before walking to the Conteras' home.
-There, he killed Candido Conteras, injured his wife Maria, daughter Jennelyn, and mortally wounded their son Danilo.
+Subsequently, Guades attacked the Jadulco family, who was living nearby, killing pregnant Gemma Jadulco and five of her children and leaving two others injured, before walking to the Canteros home.
+There, he killed Candido Canteros, injured his wife Maria, daughter Jennelyn, and mortally wounded their son Danilo.
 In the backyard of the house, Guades attacked Carlito Layam, who suffered minor injuries to his right arm, but managed to fight off the attacker.

 Afterwards, Guades entered the house of Enis Lecis through the window and hit the sleeping Eduardo and Enis Lecis in the head, killing Eduardo and wounding Enis.
 At a wake for a member of the Ramada family, where Guades had spent some time drinking earlier, he cut Francisco Ramada's throat, hit Ernesto Ramada's neck, and stabbed Armando Ramada in the left side of his body.
 Michael Caber and Myra Manlapid were also injured before people attending the wake managed to fight Guades off.
-Guades fled to a road junction, where he attacked his final victims, Eddie and Jocelyn Gonzaga, who were on a motorcycle.
+Guades fled to a road junction, where he attacked the final victims, Eddie and Jocelyn Gonzaga, who were on a motorcycle.
 Guades assaulted them with the bolo and a club, hitting Eddie Gonzaga in the arm, jaw, and forehead, and his wife in her left elbow, before the driver of the motorcycle was able to escape.

-Guades finally surrendered himself to Fortunato Burbana, a villager, at about 3 a.m.
+Guades surrendered himself to Fortunato Burbana, a villager, at about 3 a.m.
 He stated that he surrendered, fearing police might chase and kill him.
-Burbana then turned him over to police, ending Guades' hour-long rampage.
-At the police station, Guades denied killing anyone but his brother years prior to the rampage.
+Burbana then turned him over to police.
+At the police station, Guades denied killing anyone, though he conceded to a prior conviction for killing his brother years earlier.
 He was charged with multiple murder.